Best AI Scheduling Tools Without a Subscription (2026)

 Who it's for

 Google Calendar users who want AI focus time protection within the free tier.
-If pattern analysis matters, Aftertone addresses that gap at a one-time price.
+If pattern analysis matters, Aftertone addresses that gap at $30/month.

 Notion Calendar — free, modern Mac calendar